 Protocol Bound Result Time

 Runex 2 4 0.35s

 Runex (fix attempt) 2 4 0.42s

-Runex (fixed) 2 Image: A second s 0.45s
+Runex (fixed) 2 ✓ 0.45s

 Basic Hash 4 v 1.28s

 Basic Hash (compromised tag) 2 4 0.13s

 OSK (no desynchronization) 3 4 0.21s

 OSK (1 desynchronization step) 4 4 0.89s

 BAC (different error messages) 3 4 0.14s

-BAC (same error message) 4 Image: A second s 0.62s
+BAC (same error message) 4 0.62s

 BAC (parallel) 4 ✓ 0.80s

-BAC (sequential) 4 ✓ 0.82s
+BAC (sequential) 4 v 0.82s

 AF0 2 4 0.98s

-AF0 (fixed) 2 Image: A second s 3.14s
+AF0 (fixed) 2 3.14s

-AF0 (fixed) 3 Image: A second s 3min52s
+AF0 (fixed) 3 ✓ 3min52s

 AF 2 ✓ 5.21s

 AF 3 8min41s

-Machine used: laptop with i7-4720HQ @ 2.60GHz, 8GB RAM GHC 9.6.2, cvc5 1.0.8

-$\phi_i$ .
+Machine used: laptop with i7-4720HQ @ 2.60GHz, 8GB RAM GHC 9.6.2, cvc5 1.0.8 the transactions by the intruder, where the privacy variables are not instantiated.
+Each possibility has a corresponding condition φ_i , exactly one of which is actually true, and the intruder knows that concr is an instance of the corresponding $struct_i$, i.e., under the true instance of the privacy variables, $concr \sim$ $struct_i$ for the true φ_i .
+Thus, evaluating the static equivalence can exclude several instantiations of privacy variables (even if there is just one struct) or rule out an entire possibility φ_i .
 The methods for solving these two problems bear many similarities, in particular one essentially in both cases looks for a pair of recipes that distinguishes the frames, i.e., the experiments that the intruder can do on their knowledge.

 Like many other tools for a bounded number of sessions such as APTE [10] and DeepSec [6], we also use the symbolic representation of the lazy intruder, using variables for messages sent by the intruder that are instantiated only in a demand driven way when solving intruder constraints, turning frames into FLICs.
-This makes the frame distinction problems a magnitude harder (see for instance [33]).
+This makes the frame distinction problems a magnitude harder (see for instance [34]).
 In recipes we have to also take into account variables that represent what the intruder has sent earlier and the actual choice may allow for different experiments now.
 We tackle this problem by first considering a model where the intruder cannot use destructors.
 It suffices then to check only if any message in any $struct_i$ can be composed in a different way, which in turn can be solved with intruder constraint solving.
-This is the idea behind the notion of a normal state, i.e., where all said experiments have been done, and we can thus check if the results of the experiments exclude any model of $\alpha$ .
+This is the idea behind the notion of a normal state, i.e., where all said experiments have been done, and we can thus check if the results of the experiments exclude any model of α .

 What makes the handling of destructors relatively easy is our requirement that all destructors yield a subterm or ff, which the intruder and honest agents can see.
 Thus we have no problem with "garbage terms" like decryption of a nonce.

 This allows us to show that it is sufficient that the intruder has applied destructors as far as possible to their knowledge using the oracles - the notion of an analyzed knowledge: for any recipe that contains destructors, there is an equivalent recipe that uses the result of a destructor oracle.